EducationShinyAppTeam/Style_Guide/README.md

   - [Tufte-Chartjunk](https://www.dropbox.com/s/z8yrf4eqph6c2h4/Tufte%20-%202001%20-%20Chartjunk%20Vibrations%2C%20grids%2C%20and%20ducks.pdf?dl=0)
   - [Kosslyn-Looking with the Eye and Mind](https://www.dropbox.com/s/62uegsribwdjtze/Kosslyn%20-%202006%20-%20Looking%20with%20the%20eye%20and%20mind.pdf?dl=0)

+Remember, we always want to be modeling excellent graphing behaviors.

+> All photographs can be fortified with words. --Dorothea Lange

+> A picture is worth a thousand words...but which ones. --Unknown

+Both of these quotations highlight that you need to include some text with your plots to help the user construct their understanding of what you're trying to show them.

 #### Axes and Scales
 `R`'s default axes are terrible.
 They often do not fully cover the data and the have gaps between the axes.
 All this impedes the user's construction of meaning.
 Thus, you'll want to take control and stipulate the axes and scales to optimize what users get out of the plot.
 If you are providing multiple plots that the user is supposed to compare, make sure that they all use the same scaling and axes.